Jump to navigation

 - The project would provide partnership opportunities for Indigenous governments and job opportunities for Northerners.

-- The run-of-the-river project would require no flooding, mitigating environmental impacts.
+- The 60 MW run-of-the-river expansion project would have no new flooding,

-- In January 2019, $1.2 million in federal funding was secured to review and update past feasibility work, and to support partnerships with Indigenous governments.
+- Approximately $2 million in federal funding was secured in late 2018 to review and update past feasibility work, and support partnerships with Indigenous governments.

 - Electricity markets and project timing are being defined with northern industry and southern stakeholders.